Hiking to the Temple of Apollo Epicurius at Bassae

 Since 1987 the Temple has been protected from extreme weather conditions with a special canopy, which will be removed after the completion of the necessary work.

-Surrounding area of Apollo Temple.
-Temple of Apollo Epicurius at Bassae of Phigaleia.
+Surrounding area of the Temple of Apollo Epicurius at Bassae of Phigaleia.

 Surrounding area of the Apollo Temple

-Besides the Temple of Apollo Epicurius, there are pathways that lead to various ruins in the surrounding archaeological site and 100 meters up from the Temple to the other 2 Temples of Artemis and Aphrodite.
+Besides the Temple of Apollo Epicurius, some pathways lead to various ruins in the surrounding archaeological site and 100 meters up from the Temple to the other 2 Temples of Artemis and Aphrodite.

-Surrounding area of Apollo Temple.
-Temple of Apollo Epicurius at Bassae of Phigaleia.
+Surrounding area of the Temple of Apollo Epicurius at Bassae of Phigaleia.

 Surrounding area of the Apollo Temple

-Sign with all the monuments of the Temple of Apollo.
-Temple of Apollo Epicurius at Bassae of Phigaleia.
+Sign with all the monuments of the Temple of Apollo Epicurius at Bassae of Phigaleia.

 Sign with all the monuments of the Temple of Apollo